en

 Here's how to overcome any obstacles on the path to career success

 There are times in your career when the road to success seems littered with obstacles.
 These career struggles often lead to frustration and demotivation, and make you feel stuck.
-Robbe Hoymans, senior consultant at Robert Walters, runs through the most common obstacles as well as giving advice on how to overcome them and get your career back on track.
+Here are the most common obstacles, how to overcome them and get your career back on track.

 Lack of career goals